wegreenall/gcp_rssb/README.md

-Code for the paper "Orthogonal Series Gaussian Cox Processes" as submitted to ICML 2024.
+Code for the paper "Superposition Gaussian Cox Processes".

 It is based in PyTorch as its backend library.
 It also requires